bernardjezua/traveler/README.md

 Users can also add profile pictures of their accounts and friends.
 They can verify their friends by scanning a QR code containing their information, preventing any unauthorized modifications to the friend's details.
 However, the profile picture can still be edited regardless of the friend's status.

 This application uses *Dart* as its programming language, *Flutter* for its SDK, and *Google Firebase* for the backend.
 Firebase Cloud Firestore is used for database collections, Firebase Authentication for user providers, and Firebase Storage for handling profile pictures.
+This project is an improved version of the past Kamisato [Records](https://github.com/bernardjezua/kamisato-records) and [Firebase](https://github.com/bernardjezua/kamisato-firebase) codes.

 ## Features